shagar619/MongoDB-Mongoose/README.md

 const Organization = mongoose.model('Organization', organizationSchema);
 module.exports = Organization;
 ```
+> Validation in Mongoose ensures that the data stored in your MongoDB collections meets predefined rules.
+You define these rules in the Schema using built-in or custom validators.Like the `required`, `minlength`, and `enum` validators in the example above, which enforce that the `name` field is required, has a minimum length of 3 characters, and the `industry` field can only be one of the specified values.

+Validators help enforce data integrity, business logic, and clean structure — directly at the model level.

 Suppose you’re building an enterprise-grade application for managing users in a SaaS platform.
 You need to define a User schema that includes:
 ```javascript